top of page

 Structural Concrete:Carbon-Capturing Concrete for Marine Infrastructure

-Arctic Stone enables carbon-storing concrete for marine structures like breakwaters and offshore platforms.
+Arctic Stone enables COâ‚‚-storing concrete for demanding marine applications such as breakwaters, quay structures, and offshore foundations.

 COâ‚‚ Storage and Circular Reuse

-Rockpore integrates carbon capture and storage (CCS) into CLWAC’s lifecycle, locking in COâ‚‚ through natural mineralization and stabilizing it as solid carbonates.
-This turns end-use applications into passive carbon sinks, reinforcing long-term sequestration.
+Rockpore AS integrates carbon capture and storage directly into the lifecycle of its COâ‚‚-reactive circular lightweight aggregates (CLWAC).
+COâ‚‚ is permanently locked through natural mineral carbonation and stabilised as solid carbonates, transforming end-use applications into durable, passive carbon sinks.

 Floating wind turbines installed in sea.
 Alternative energy source .jpg